-The National Institute for Health Research Nottingham Hearing Biomedical Research Unit (NIHR Nottingham Hearing BRU) offers some of the best facilities in the UK for supporting research in the hearing sciences.
+The National Institute for Health Research Nottingham Biomedical Research Centre (NIHR Nottingham BRC) offers some of the best facilities in the UK for supporting research in the hearing sciences.
 In particular, our commitment is to pursue research through multidisciplinary collaboration that can be translated into practical benefits to improve the quality of patients’ lives.
-To do this, we bring together well-established, internationally recognised experts and some of the brightest young talent in our discipline.
+To do this, we bring together well-established, internationally recognised experts and some of the brightest talent in our discipline.
 Our vision is to create new knowledge through translational research that will alleviate the burden of disability arising from hearing-related problems.

 In 2008, NIHR established a Biomedical Research Unit in Hearing in Nottingham with a grant of £3.75 million over four years.
 In 2012, NIHR awarded £6.25 million to further support our broad portfolio of research for another five-year period.
 In 2017, a further £23.6m funding was awarded from NIHR to establish the NIHR Nottingham Biomedical Research Centre which included the Otology and Hearing theme.